 The next letter he wrote was Aug 24th 1854 from Sandon, Stone Staffordshire.

-"Dear Sir, With thanks I beg to acknowledge the recof your letter of the 21st.
+"Dear Sir, With thanks I beg to acknowledge the rect of your letter of the 21st.
 I have not a stamp here but will obtain one and forward same tomorrow.
 I have the honour to be Dear Sir, your faithful & obedient J P Lofthouse" My husband's comment on his great grandfather's writing. " Mine is not so bad after all" J P Lofthouse did not have the best hand writing.
 A friend's comment was "well he was a surveyor and probably scrawled in the dirt and was not used to writing on paper" I didn't think that was very nice as he did do very nice plans.

 The third letter October 23 1855 was very interesting because Mr Henry Hunt was questioning the amount to be paid and as you can imagine J P Lofthouse was not happy in the fourth letter.